cleanOps/cleanOps.github.io/_posts/2021-05-24-Tech-stuff-example.md

 thumbnail: "assets/img/thumbnails/feature-img/circuit.jpeg"
 ---

-The idea behind Shield Security Inc was born on a rainy Sunday afternoon.
+The idea behind cleanOps was born on a rainy Sunday afternoon.